 Day trips from Salzburg

 Sorry, this is just a teaser.
 This post is already long enough.
-But another long, fat post is on the way to tell you all about the charming castles, alpine lakes, waterfalls and hiking opportunities we found in the area.
-Stay tuned…
+But another long, fat post is now ready to tell you all about the charming castles, alpine lakes, waterfalls and hiking opportunities we found in the area.
+Read it here!

 Have you visited any Austrian cities?
 Would you like to visit Salzburg?